grayTurtle01/cs50_Demos/README.md

 Some examples, labs and problems sets from the course was implemented in this app.

-The implementations were made it in html javascript and python.
+The implementations were made it in html, css, javascript and python.

 Each unit of code was wrapped in a card.

 Also there is a  Week planificator project inside.

-The Week planificator has Today interface when the user can set the task for today.
+The Week planificator has 'Today' interface when the user can put the tasks for today.

-Also there is a Week planificator, where the user can put their task for every week.
+Also there is a 'Week' planificator interface, where the user can put their tasks for every week splitted by days.

-This planificator can log users.
+This planificator can register users log-in users and log-out users.

-The app has nigh-mode feature
+The app has nigh-mode feature.

 [Live Demo](https://grayturtle.pythonanywhere.com/)